-Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Deliver at least 1 Train-the- Trainer program for tourism directors.
-Virginia Tourism Corporation (VTC) Becky Nave Spring/Sum mer 2016: First session held MAY 5 Prior to the session, At least one person from each county or town will commit to attending the Train-the-Trainer program The Train- the-Trainer session has been held and was attended by individuals from all localities Develop regional web- based customer service training for tourism workers based on the Abingdon Ambassador "product knowledge" training or the nationally recognized Retail Trade Federation.
-OR as a backup: YouTube video.
-MRPDC and Town of Abingdon • Kevin Costello Fall 2016 June 2017 Develop a coordinated web tool that builds on existing resources and highlights the best of the communities across the Mount Rogers Region.
-Present opportunity to Southwest Virginia Cultural Heritage Foundation Marketing Committee in Fall 2016 Solicit quotes by May 1, 2017 Develop grant application(s) to fund a comprehensive strategy for regional product awareness by May 1, 2017 If grant funding is not possible, explore cheaper alternatives, such as coordinated education through the newsletter.
-Tool developed by December 2017
+Objective A: Train at least 25 Certified Regional Hospitality Ambassadors in regional products and customer service skills by December 2016.
+Responsibility Key Activity Outcome/ Output Measurements Timeline Progress Strategy Contact/ Status Convener Deliver at least 1 Train-the-Virginia Tourism Spring/Summer Prior to the session, At least one person from The first Train-Becky Nave each county or town will commit to attending Corporation (VTC) 2016: Trainer program for tourism the-Trainer the Train-the-Trainer program directors. session has First session held been held and MAY 5 was attended by individuals from all localities Develop regional web-MRPDC and Town Summer 2016 Develop a coordinated web tool that builds on Kevin Costello based customer service of Abingdon existing resources and highlights the best of June 2017 training for tourism workers the communities across the Mount Rogers based on the Abingdon Region.
+Ambassador "product Present opportunity to Southwest Virginia knowledge" training or the Cultural Heritage Foundation Marketing nationally recognized Retail Committee in Summer 2016 Trade Federation, OR as a backup: YouTube video.
+Solicit quotes by May 1, 2017 Develop grant application(s) to fund a comprehensive strategy for regional product awareness by May 1, 2017 If grant funding is not possible, explore cheaper alternatives, such as coordinated education through the newsletter.

-Train and certify at least 25 tourism ambassadors Mount Rogers Tourism Team with support from Virginia Tourism Corporation • Kevin Costello (Town of Abingdon) Summer 2017 through 2018 25 tourism ambassadors will be trained and certified in 2017.
+Tool developed by December 2017 Train and certify at least 25 tourism ambassadors Mount Rogers Tourism Team with support from Virginia Tourism Corporation Kevin Costello (Town of Abingdon) Summer 2017 through 2018 25 tourism ambassadors will be trained and certified in 2017.
 By December 2021, 100 will be trained and certified.
 Offer the Mount Rogers region as a test market for tourism training that can be replicated throughout Virginia.
-Virginia Tourism Corporation (VTC) Becky Nave (VTC) June 2017- 2018 Roll out product with support from Virginia Tourism Corporation to measure effectiveness and usability.
+Virginia Tourism Corporation (VTC) Becky Nave (VTC) June 2017-2018 Roll out product with support from Virginia Tourism Corporation to measure effectiveness and usability.